cose-spec/wg-charter/draft-charter.md

 The WG will have two deliverables:

-- a standards-track specification covering the same cryptographic formats from JOSE, expressed in CBOR;
+- a standards-track specification covering the same cryptographic formats from JOSE, with optimizations for constrained device processing, expressed in CBOR;
 - registration for algorithms (such as AES-CCM-8) that are appropriate for constrained environments.